dpodkopailo123/HomeTest/README.md

 # HomeTest
-To Open Cypress Run: npm run cypress:open

-First of all want to say thank you for this opportunity.

-For the last step where I was asked to verify tooltip with the text for each state or group of states, I decided to go with a non-changing part of the text which is "% of Students".
-I could do the same method with 2 parameters and it would concatenate the numbers into 'contains'.
-But then as you said if numbers would change I would have to go and change them manually.
-Also, I want to add that I have only one spec file because I'm not working to deep with the pages.
-Otherwise, I think every page should be under its own spec file.
+Dear reviewer

+One point I would like to make is that on the 4th user story you asked, I decided to validate just the visibility of the tooltip.
+I didn't validate the percentages just because it wouldn't be flexible as you said in your notes.
+(Any percentage change would have broke the tests since I can't validate though the DB).

+In order to run the test just CD into the "bla bla" folder and just run "npm run cypress:open" on your terminal

+Thank you for the opportunity

+Denys